-The iPhones such as iPhone 6, iPhone 6s, and iPhone 6s Plus have shown that it can handle the quick dunk in water without filling with water, even though Apple has not added waterproof to any of its key features.
+The iPhones such as iPhone 13, iPhone 13 Pro, and iPhone 12 have shown that they can handle quick dunk in water without filling with water, even though Apple has not added waterproof to any of its key features.
 There have been reports however of phones not being able to charge when wet, which can be distressing to some phone owners.
-Unfortunately, the same can happen with 7, 7s, 7 plus, 8, 9, 10 (X), 11, and 12 series.
+Unfortunately, the same can happen with the 6, 6s, 7, 7s, 7 plus, 8, 9, 10 (X), 11, and 12 series.

 This is usually caused when the water used in the charging port has created too much moisture for the charger to handle and will proceed by giving a charging error when plugged in.